science/openthermo/README.md

-#thermoruby
+#The Open Thermostat Project
 _a network-enabled thermostat controller_

 # Overview
-DIY thermostat project designed to let you operate multiple network controlled thermostats on heaters of various types.
+A DIY thermostat project designed to let you operate multiple network controlled thermostats on heaters of various types.

 Currently, supported hardware is a Raspberry Pi with particular electronics and driver support.
 More details on these coming soon.

 There are several parts of this project:

-* A ruby client = thermoruby.rb and related controller and test files
+* A ruby client = thermoruby.rb and thermoruby_controller and test files
-* A node.js server = this is used for testing and can be used for operations.
-It does very little - simply returning configurations files when requested
+* thermoserver.rb server = this is used for testing and can be used for operations.
+It is a distinct codebase but required for testing thermoruby.rb.
+It also can be used in production operations to support thermoruby.rb and its controller.

 More documentation to come, and contact welcome from interested users or contributors. science@misuse.org